ViGi-P/fuzz-barnacle-watch/README.md

 # fuzz-barnacle-watch (fbw) <a name="README"></a>

-Watch directories/files for changes and run commands.
+Watch directories for changes and run commands.

 ## Installation